ferryal/sosmed-react/README.md

 POST | /comments| Post an comment
 PUT | /comments/id | Put an comment
 PUT | /posts/edit/id | Put an article

+##### Note: the resource API will not be really created/updated/deleted on the server but it will be faked as if.